li983321683/vpnfast.github.io/english.md

 ### Select a paid VPN

 Free VPN sounds tempting, but it really takes a lot of trouble to really use it.
 After all, the wool is on the sheep, and people are also making money.
 Then these so-called free VPNs will make money through other means, such as full-screen pop-up ads and sales of personal information.
-In addition, most free VPNs are basically in an unusable state, and network delays are horrendous, such as the free version of [lantern] (https://getlantern.org).
+In addition, most free VPNs are basically in an unusable state, and network delays are horrendous, such as the free version of [lantern](https://getlantern.org).
 And if you want a stable service, you still need to buy his paid version.
 To put it bluntly, free is just a marketing tool.

 ### Choosing a big brand VPN